StudentDataLabs/EmptyHousingInnovationLab/data/DATA_GUIDE.md

 We've put together this Data Guide and Open Data Table to contextualise the different datasets provided for the Lab.

 ### Open Data Table
-The Open Data Table details the name of the dataset, a description of its contents, a source link and the file type.
+The Open Data Table details the name of the dataset, a brief description of its contents, a source link and the file type.
 You can find out more information (metadata, licensing etc) by following the source links of each dataset.

 Dataset | Description | Source | File Type |
 --- | --- | --- | --- |